Home / Use Cases / Zero Trust

 Step 4 — Guest governance and privileged access

-External persons who have had access for years are a frequently overlooked risk.
-We build a review rhythm with you: all guest accounts are confirmed once per quarter by the inviting person — whoever isn’t confirmed is automatically deactivated.
-Plus access reviews for internal privileged roles: who is Global Administrator, who is SharePoint Administrator, is this still justified?
+External people who have had access for years are a frequently overlooked risk.
+We set up a review rhythm with you: every guest account is confirmed once a quarter by the person who invited them — anyone not confirmed is automatically deactivated.
+Plus access reviews for internal privileged roles: who is Global Administrator, who is SharePoint Administrator, and is that still justified?

-Delivery: a quarterly rhythm for access reviews, set up in the tenant, with clear responsibilities.
-Plus a configured Privileged Identity Management for the top roles — so that, for example, Global Admin rights are not permanently assigned but activated on demand for a few hours.
+Deliverable: a quarterly access-review rhythm, set up in the tenant, with clear responsibilities.
+Plus Privileged Identity Management configured for the top roles — so that Global Admin rights, for example, are not permanently assigned but activated on demand for a few hours.

 Stack hints: Entra ID Access Reviews, Entra ID PIM, Entitlement Management for guest onboarding.

-This is the step where most Zero Trust projects fail — not on the technology.
+This is the step where most Zero Trust projects fail — not the technology.
 We help you communicate internally what changes for users, why, and when.
-A short email to everyone is not enough.
-We propose a small package: a one-pager for management (why are we doing this at all), a one-pager for users (what changes concretely, what do I have to do), a Q&A list for the most frequent questions, and a clear contact person for the rollout phase.
+A short all-staff email is not enough.
+We propose a small package: a one-pager for management (why are we doing this at all), a one-pager for users (what changes concretely, what do I need to do), a Q&A list for the most common questions, and a clearly named contact person for the rollout phase.

-Delivery: communication material in your language, approved by management, rolled out one week before the respective policy activation.
+Deliverable: communication material in your language, approved by management, rolled out one week before each policy goes live.

 What realistically changes afterwards